 Scattering in the Banana River

-Map showing the Banana River, Kennedy Space Center and Cape Canaveral Air Force Station.
+Map showing the Banana River, Kennedy Space Center and Cape Canaveral Space Force Station.
 Image Credit: KSC Visitor Complex

 Contact us for more information or to receive launch updates

 Also on the map you'll find various points of interest many families see on their KSC tours, including the KSC Visitor Complex, the Apollo/Saturn V Center, the LC-39 Observation Gantry and the Vehicle Assembly Building where the Apollo and Space Shuttle launch vehicles were prepared for spaceflight before being transported to LC-39A or LC-39B.
 We viewed the launches of both the Celestis New Frontier and Heritage flights from Jetty Park, which is located about a mile farther down the Banana River -- below and to the left of this map.